 - Cutex adds a hand cream to its product line.

-- First Dorothy Gray salon installed on a Grace Line ship, the Santa Rosa.
+- Dorothy Gray installs her first salon on a Grace Line ship, the Santa Rosa.

-- Maybelline creates 10-cent mascara for drug and variety stores.
+- Maybelline creates a 10-cent mascara for drug and variety stores.

 - Pond’s Extract launches Pond’s Face Powder.